-For me, camaraderie lies at the heart of our Victorian spirit.
-I started my journey as an educator here in VJC and when I left for other pursuits, it was the camaraderie with colleagues and students that I missed dearly.
-Now, as the college’s principal, I can again feel the intensity of the fellowship and warmth of this community.
-During our performing arts concerts, in the sport arena, various competitions and our College events.
-The legendary Victorian spirit is there for all to see.
-Because Victoria is something more.
+When I returned as the College’s principal, I can again feel the fellowship and warmth of this community.
+During our performing arts concerts, in the sport arena, various competitions and our College events, the legendary Victorian spirit is there for all to see.
+Because Victoria is Something More.

 Nil Sine Labore!